devlooped/SponsorLink/Package/readme.md

 ## Usage

-Add the following generator to an analyzer project you include in your package:
+Add the following analyzer+generator to an analyzer project you include in your package:

 ```csharp
 using Devlooped;